Quantum Theory of Wave Scattering from Electromagnetic Time Interfaces: Classical Fields

-Consider an abrupt (step-like) change of refractive index in time.
-As shown in Fig.~\ref{fig:timeORG}, there is a homogeneous nondispersive linear dielectric medium whose refractive index is denoted by $n_1$ before the temporal jump at $t=0$ and is represented by $n_2$ for $t>0$.
-This kind of change called temporal discontinuity, temporal boundary, or time interface is in contrast to spatial boundary where the effective properties are discontinuous in space but uniform in time.
-For simplicity, we assume an initial uniform plane wave which is propagating in the $z$-direction and is polarized along the $x$-axis.
-Hence, regarding $t<0$, the electric field is written as $\_E(z,t<0)=E_0e^{ikz}e^{-i\omega_1t}\_a_x$, where $E_0$ is the field amplitude, $\omega_1$ denotes the angular frequency, and $k$ is the corresponding wavevector component.
-Due to the presence of the time interface, we write the total field after $t=0$ as superposition of two plane waves with different amplitudes and angular frequencies.
-Accordingly, the electric field is given by
+Consider an abrupt (step-like) temporal change of the refractive index of a homogeneous nondispersive linear dielectric medium.
+As shown in Fig.~\ref{fig:timeORG}, the refractive index before and after the temporal jump at $t=0$ is denoted by $n_1$ and $n_2$, respectively.
+This kind of change called a temporal discontinuity, temporal boundary, or time interface is in contrast to a spatial boundary where the refractive index is discontinuous in space but uniform in time.
+As an example, we consider an initial plane wave which is propagating in the $z$-direction and is polarized along the $x$-axis.
+Hence, regarding $t<0$, the real electric field is written as $\_E(z,t<0)=\mathrm{Re}(E_0e^{ikz}e^{-i\omega_1t})\_a_x$, where $E_0$ is the complex field amplitude, $\omega_1$ denotes the angular frequency, $k$ is the corresponding wavenumber, and $\_a_x$ represents the unit vector along the positive $x$-axis in the Cartesian coordinate system.
+Due to the presence of the time interface, the electric field for $t>0$ becomes a superposition of two plane waves with different amplitudes ($E_{\rm{r}}$ and $E_{\rm{t}}$) and angular frequencies ($\omega_r$ and $\omega_t$):

-Since the medium does not vary in space, there is no reason that wavevector changes (conservation of $\_k$).
-With this fact, and, based on the dispersion relation
+Since the medium does not vary in space, the wavenumber of the two plane waves in Eq.~(\ref{eq:EQEFTCP}) equals to that of the initial wave due to the conservation of linear momentum~\cite{galiffi2022photonics}.
+This property leads to the dispersion relation